 In the case of a proponent wishing to develop land in their ownership, it is advised that they meet with the Building & Planning Department and/or Engineering Department to discuss their intents and determine how to move through the approval process.

 The proponent may begin the process by identifying what form of land use they intend to develop their land for.
 All forms of land use must be approved in accordance with the allowed uses in the land-use zone that the subject lands fall within.
 If the zoning is such that the proposal cannot be approved, the zoning designation can be altered through a Zoning Bylaw Amendment of the Zoning Map, based on the requirements of Section 4.14 of the Zoning Bylaw 2003.2099.

 If the boundaries of the subject lands need to be altered in any way, or if the land is going to be internally divided in terms of legal boundaries, the proponent will need to have a subdivision plan prepared and submitted to the City, meeting the requirements as outlined in land subdivision and consolidation, being based on the requirements of the Subdivision Regulations, 2014.

-Offsite development levies will apply under Bylaw 2014.3320, unless enough of a credit from previous offsite development levy payments exists on the land to cover the costs of offsite servicing fees at current rates.
-The levy applies to newly subdivided area at a rate of $86,000 per net acre ($212,420 per net hectare) when applied at subdivision stage, and applies to the new or expanded floors area of new developments at a rate of $12.22/sq. ft. ($131.50/ sq. m.) when applied at the subdivision stage.
-In the case of bareland development where both subdivision and development approval is being sought, the levy is applied only at subdivision stage.
+Offsite development levies will apply under Bylaw 2018.3388, unless enough of a credit from previous offsite development levy payments exists on the land to cover the costs of offsite servicing fees at current rates.
+The levy applies to newly subdivided area at a rate of $45,121.28 per net acre ($111,449.57 per net hectare) when applied at subdivision stage.
+The levies are also applicable to all new development, additions or changes to use as per the bylaw.